 I recently watched Green Book which was pleasant, humorous, and generally good.
 I was astounded by Viggo Mortesen’s performance, as I had not seen him explore the boundaries of acting as creatively as he did here.
-My focus is not on him, however, but on Don Shirley.
-There is a scene in the movie which may be interpreted as either good or evil depending on the perspective one takes upon watching it.
-The two primary perspectives I wish to explore are Hollywood’s agenda and a Christian/Catholic perspective of the particular scene in mind.
+My focus is not on him so much as it on a particular scene in the movie wherein Don Shirley, played by Mahershala Ali, is caught in a suggested sexual relation with another man.
+The potential historical inaccuracy of this scene may be interpreted as good or evil depending on the views of the Hollywood agenda and the Catholic Church, respectively.
+Either entity will consider the scene as worthy or undignified of depiction depending on the intent of the agenda and its effects.

 Depending on the perspective one brings in watching Green Book, its historical inaccuracy may be praised or condemned based on the views of the homosexual ideology and/or the Christian (namely Catholic) principles of virtue, respectively.
 The difference of perspectives between the two sides lends itself to the issues arising in historical cinema between accuracy and agendas.
 Ought one to be sacrificed over the other in particular cases?
 Why or why not?
 This is the question at hand.